 Sentiment analysis has revolutionized customer support and feedback systems.
 By being able to analyse many more avenues of conversation, such as phone calls, social media, and email, millions of dollars of value are generated for businesses and services.

-In the next article, we will explore how machine learning and NLP aids the digital marketing industry, with a strong focus on their applications and importance within search engine optimisation.
+In the next article, our Melbourne digital marketing agency will explore how machine learning and NLP aids the digital marketing industry, with a strong focus on their applications and importance within search engine optimisation.